KhanTooba/PMBugRepair/README.md

 To execute step1 (repair individual traces) and step 4 (repair MPA bugs) for all benchmarks in the ThreadTrove folder and realWorld benchmarks:
 ```
-# Step 1 Results will be saved in PMBugRepair/results/bcFiles/results | Step 4 Results will be saved in PMBugRepair/results/bcFiles/repairedFiles:
+# Step 1 Results will be saved in PMBugRepair/results/bcFiles/results
+# Step 4 Results will be saved in PMBugRepair/results/bcFiles/repairedFiles:
     cd repair
     make -f makeRepair -s -B
 ```

 Final Report will be saved in repair/Report.txt.
 This report contains stats for repair of DURA, MPB, and MPA bugs for all micro and real world benchmarks.
-The tables 1 and 2 from the paper can be generated using the Report.txt by running the following command:
+The tables 1 and 2 from the paper can be generated from Report.txt by running the following command:
 ```
 # Results will be saved in experiments/results_table1.csv and experiments/results_table2.csv:
     cd experiments